In 2018, Cameron Diaz confirmed the rumours about her long absence from the film industry: she had retired.

-Speaking to her longtime makeup artist, Gucci Westman, for her YouTube series Makeup & Friends, the 47-year-old said she wouldn’t rule out a return to the big screen one day.
+Speaking to her longtime makeup artist, Gucci Westman, for her YouTube series Makeup & Friends in April, the 48-year-old said she wouldn’t rule out a return to the big screen one day.

 Cameron Diaz and her surprising celebrity friend.
 (Post continues.)

-“You know, look, I’m never going to say never,” she said in Thursday’s video, “because I’m not a person who says never about anything, clearly.”
+“You know, look, I’m never going to say never,” she said in the video, “because I’m not a person who says never about anything, clearly.”

 From model to comedy star, and blackmail victim.